Natural Allergy Treatments: 3 Remedies That Might Make You Ditch Your Antihistamine

 Airborne allergic reactions occur when substances called allergens connect to allergy receptors in the nasal cavity.
 The body releases a compound called histamine, which in turn causes a cascade effect of itchiness, runny nose, sneezes, watery eyes, and headaches.

-This reaction is somewhat different from the one involved in food allergies, which elicits a type of histamine release that creates rashes, hives, a tight throat, or even difficulty breathing.
+This reaction is somewhat different from the one involved in food allergies, which elicits a type of total body histamine release that creates rashes, hives, a tight throat, or even difficulty breathing.
 Food allergies can be life-threatening, but though often miserable, airborne allergies generally are a bit less severe.
 Typical allergens can include dust mites, grass, tree and weed pollen, animal dander, and (shudder) cockroach parts.

 Your holistic allergy solutions:

 Lots of people who suffer from hay fever and other allergies use drugs called antihistamines, which partially block the activity of histamine and are available over-the-counter.
 Unfortunately, these drugs can have side effects that vary from annoying to possibly severe.
-So before your grab one of these drugs this year, consider some of the following natural allergy remedies:
+So before you grab one of these drugs this year, consider some of the following natural allergy remedies:

 1. Holistic nasal spray